List of Best Hiking Compass, Features & Buying Guide

 This Eyeskey lensatic compass is great for budget-conscious outdoorsmen since it is a durable lensatic compass.
 Its metal casing ensures this compass will last through years of use.
 Eyeskey made this compass for guides, scouts, survivalists, and rescue teams.

 The water- and shake-proof construction is ready for any weather.
-The luminous dial illuminates the compass display during night hikes which ensure accurate readings.
+The luminous dial illuminates the compass display during night hikes which ensures accurate readings.
 This keeps the compass from getting trapped.
-Interestingly, its lanyard, belt clip, and carrying bag makes this compass portable
+Interestingly, its lanyard, belt clip, and carrying bag make this compass portable

 4. Cammenga Tritium Wrist Compass